fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 This is a long and perhaps quite a tough exercise, but this kind of situation where you have a "legacy code" and you need to build   proper deployment pipeline is quite common in real life!

 Obviously, this exercise is not done in the same repository as the previous exercises.
-Since you can return only one repository to the submission systen, put a link of the <i>other</i> repository to the one you fill into the submission form.
+Since you can return only one repository to the submission system, put a link of the <i>other</i> repository to the one you fill into the submission form.

 #### 11.22 Protect master and ask for pull request